tidylab/boilerplate/README.md

 ## Overview

-As tidylab expands, new complexities arise.
-Using this boilerplate reduces unnecessary variance between packages configurations.
+Using this boilerplate reduces:
+\* Unnecessary variance between packages configurations; and
+\* Development time spent on making a barebone package working for the first time.
+This is possible as the boilerplate comes with:
+\* Fully configured test-suite, including code-coverage; and
+\* Fully configured continuous-integration (CI) script for Travis.

 <!--- Only relevant for the {boilerplate} package -->